A little background first…

 Did you choose the SAP product 20 years ago?
 If so, you’re not alone—I distinctly remember a mentality that if you were in doubt about what ERP to purchase, you went with SAP because it was the “safe” choice (but almost never the least expensive one).
 This led to some small to midsize companies overbuying and struggling under the “weight” of maintaining the comprehensive SAP system.
-There were other ERP solutions available for small to midsize companies back then, but perhaps they were perceived as too much of a risk or were a little light on functionality.
-Nonetheless, a lot can happen in 20 years and there are many more viable ERP options now that offer robust capabilities at a fraction of SAP’s cost.
+There were other ERP solutions available back then, but perhaps they were perceived as too much of a risk, or were a little light on functionality.
+But a lot can happen in 20 years and there are many more viable ERP options now that offer robust capabilities—for small, midsize, or even large organizations—at a fraction of SAP’s cost.

 Should you look for an SAP alternative?

 In short, yes…you should look for SAP alternatives.
 It is always worth the time and effort to research whether there are better technology options available in the industry, especially when it’s as big of an investment as an ERP system.
 And even though your company is likely scheduled to transition to S/4HANA in 2025, the time to start thinking about SAP alternatives is now.
 I suggest you begin to research ERP solutions as if you are starting over (if you aren’t sure how to do this, check out this eBook we wrote on how to evaluate ERP).